bernhardAxonIvy/doc/source/engine-guide/configuration/index.rst

   Used to manage the users directly on the |ivy-engine|.
 There is only one Internal Security System, which is called Ivy Security System.
 No further settings are available for this Security System.
-This is also the default Security System for application which has no security system definied.
+This is also the default Security System for application which has no security system defined.
 * **External Security System**:
   Used to synchronize users from a name and directory service such as Active Directory.
 The example below shows a simple connection to an Active Directory.